Alternative fuel vehicle: Liquefied natural gas

 Liquefied natural gas (LNG) is natural gas that has been cooled to a point at which it becomes a cryogenic liquid.
 In this liquid state, natural gas is more than 2 times as dense as highly compressed CNG.
 LNG fuel systems function on any vehicle capable of burning natural gas.
 Unlike CNG, which is stored at high pressure (typically 3000 or 3600 psi) and then regulated to a lower pressure that the engine can accept, LNG is stored at low pressure (50 to 150 psi) and simply vaporized by a heat exchanger before entering the fuel metering devices to the engine.
 Because of its high energy density compared to CNG, it is very suitable for those interested in long ranges while running on natural gas.

 In the United States, the LNG supply chain is the main thing that has held back this fuel source from growing rapidly.
 The LNG supply chain is very analogous to that of diesel or gasoline.
 First, pipeline natural gas is liquefied in large quantities, which is analogous to refining gasoline or diesel.
 Then, the LNG is transported via semi trailer to fuel stations where it is stored in bulk tanks until it is dispensed into a vehicle.
 CNG, on the other hand, requires expensive compression at each station to fill the high-pressure cylinder cascades.

 Autogas

 LPG or liquefied petroleum gas (LPG) is a low pressure liquefied gas mixture composed mainly of propane and butane which burns in conventional gasoline combustion engines with less CO2 than gasoline.
 Gasoline cars can be retrofitted to LPG aka Autogas and become bifuel vehicles as the gasoline tank is not removed, allowing drivers to switch between LPG and gasoline during operation.
 Estimated 10 million vehicles running worldwide.

-There are 17.473 million LPG powered vehicles worldwide as of December 2010, and the leading countries are Turkey (2.394 million vehicles), Poland (2.325 million), and South Korea (2.3 million).
+There are 24.9 million LPG powered vehicles worldwide as of December 2013, led by Turkey with 3.93 million, South Korea (2.4 million), and Poland (2.75 million).
 In the U.S., 190,000 on-road vehicles use propane, and 450,000 forklifts use it for power.
 However, it is banned in Pakistan (DEC 2013) as it is considered a risk to public safety by OGRA.

-Hyundai Motor Company began sales of the Elantra LPI Hybrid in the South Korean domestic market in July 2009.
-The Elantra LPI (Liquefied Petroleum Injected) is the world's first hybrid electric vehicle to be powered by an internal combustion engine built to run on liquefied petroleum gas (LPG) as a fuel.